Agriculture - Agriscience Technology Emphasis

 Approved Electives: 21 hours

-The business administration program prepares students for a variety of career opportunities.
+This is a 2+2 program offered 100% online with the Kentucky Community and Technical College System (KCTCS).
+The Bachelor of Science in Business online programs are available entirely online because of the transfer agreement between Murray State University and KCTCS.
+KCTCS offers all of the lower-level requirements for the degrees online.
+Students finish their degree online through Murray State.
+The Business Administration program prepares students for a variety of career opportunities.
 It provides students with a broad overall understanding of the different functional disciplines of business and prepares them for positions of responsibility in business organizations.

 Computer Information Systems

-The emphasis is on business computing.
+This is a 2+2 program offered 100% online with the Kentucky Community and Technical College System (KCTCS).
+The Bachelor of Science in Business degree with an area in Computer Information Systems is available entirely online because of the transfer agreement between Murray State University and KCTCS.
+KCTCS offers all of the lower-level requirements for the degrees online.
+Students finish their degree online through Murray State.
+The emphasis of the Computer Information Systems degree is on business computing.
 Students take all the business core classes (marketing, management, accounting) and enhance that education with a variety of programming courses commonly used in a wide variety of businesses.
 Inter-personal and group communication is stressed in most of the upper level classes.
 Students in this discipline are analysts – they analyze Business requirements, evaluate alternative technologies and present optimal solutions to Business managers.
 Their strength lies in their ability to apply state of the art technologies to help people become more productive.

 Service industry, Manufacturing, and almost any organization that transacts business.
 Some have chosen to operate as independent contractors.